faithvoid/MIDIGrabber/README.md

 MIDIScanner - A small utility to grab note/velocity/CC data from MIDI devices in real time.
 Originally designed to be used with Mixxx for controller mapping, but there are all sorts of practical applications!

-Currently this has been tested to work on Linux and macOS,
+Currently this has been tested to work on Linux and macOS, but it SHOULD work on Windows as it supports RTMidi (building for Windows is currently unsupported).

 ![](screenshot.png)